paullegrand/docs/tutorial/build.md

 TODO: compare working with Twig and GraphQL to someone who’s not done either, then link to template or GraphQL route

-## Edit templates
+## Create templates

 Craft ships with the ability to create a dynamic front end using Twig templates.

+TODO: share set of demo files before we start, meant for copy+paste

 TODO: explain markup, purpose of templates

-TODO: mention other front end assets
+TODO: mention other front end assets (but grab existing for tutorial)

-### Check out the example templates
+TODO: create layout

+TODO: create entry detail page (explain `_`)

+TODO: create single template

+TODO: create category index?

+TODO: create category post listing (high-level routing overview)

 ### VS Code syntax highlighting